starktara/bb/README.md

 ### Sell Page:-
 --1) Breadcrumb text should be "Sell Any Two-Wheeler".

---2) Steps to sell your two-wheeler, this whole section is missing, attaching a reference file (Ref-04).
-(WIP)
+--2) Steps to sell your two-wheeler, this whole section is missing, attaching a reference file (Ref-04)

 3) The design of the form is different than the provided one, attaching a reference file (Ref-05).